Frequently Asked Questions

 To join the beta on desktop, simply download the relevant executable file from the pre-release here.

 Note: It is not currently possible to downgrade versions from the beta branch to an older official version.
-If your device encounters issues with the beta version, you may need to wait for the next official release or un-install and restore using your recovery phrase.
+If your device encounters issues with the beta version, you may need to wait for the next official release or un-install and restore using your recovery password.
 Restoring will result in the loss of messaging content that is older than 14 days.

 Session Token

 Oxen is the token which currently secures the decentralised network powering Session.
 This network is known as the Oxen Network.
-Oxen tokens are used to reward our community for running high quality servers.
+Oxen tokens are used to reward the community for running high quality servers.
 They must also be acquired and ‘locked up’ to run a server, increasing the surveillance-resistance and security of the network by making it difficult for any one person or group to run a large portion of the network.

 Session Token is a new token which will secure the new Session Network.
-Coming later this year, this upgrade will: - Create clarity and transparency by uniting the ecosystem under the Session brand - Make it much, much easier for people to run servers in the network - Unlock new utility for network operators
+Coming later this year, this upgrade will:

 No.